opencor/opencor-user-documentation/src/plugins/index.rst

 .. rst-class:: internal reference

-   - :ref:`SimulationExperimentView: <plugins_simulation_simulationExperimentView>` a plugin to edit and run a simulation experiment.
+   - :ref:`SimulationExperimentView <plugins_simulation_simulationExperimentView>`\ : a plugin to edit and run a simulation experiment.

 Solver
 ------